-Time for our road trip to the Highlands and Islands of Scotland to begin.
+Road trip to the Highlands and Islands begins

 Or at least so we thought!
 We got up and double checked our packing and off I went to get the camper to get it all loaded up for the road trip.
 The plan was to load it up, then head to our local supermarket to pick up supplies and petrol before hitting the road.